wleng2001/UPM-UPdate_Module_for_app/README.md

 # UPM-UPdate_Module_for_app
 ## Description
 It's module to python program, which can check and download update from github.
+It can check itself and download update.

 ## Instalation